A Conversation with Sister Rosemary Nyirumbe, A Sister in the Sacred Heart of Jesus Congregation

 February 4, 2023

-Background: Sister Rosemary Nyirumbe, a Catholic religious sister from Northern Uganda, is aptly described as a “force of nature.”
+Background: Sister Rosemary Nyirumbe, SHS, a Catholic religious sister from Northern Uganda, is aptly described as a “force of nature.”
 She symbolizes the compassion, zeal, and courage that look unspeakable tragedies in the face and find solutions.
-Renowned for her efforts during the time when Joseph Kony terrorized the region where she worked, today she continues her work, especially with girls., traveling widely, to convey her core messages of hope.
+Renowned for her efforts during the time when Joseph Kony terrorized the region where she worked, today she continues her work, especially with girls, traveling widely to convey her core messages of hope.

 The Women in Faith Leadership Fellowship amplifies the visibility, vitality, and voice of Catholic sisters in responding to the complex challenges and opportunities faced by women religious leaders within their organizations and communities.
-Fellowship support is provided by the Joint Learning Initiative on Faith Local Communities, the Berkley Center for Religion, Peace, and World Affairs at Georgetown University, and the Center for Public and Nonprofit Leadership at Georgetown University; funding is generously provided by the Bill & Melinda Gates Foundation and the Conrad N. Hilton Foundation.
+The Bill & Melinda Gates Foundation, Conrad N. Hilton Foundation, Joint Learning Initiative on Faith & Local Communities, the Berkley Center for Religion, Peace, and World Affairs at Georgetown University, and the Center for Public and Nonprofit Leadership at Georgetown University have collaborated in the design and delivery of the Women in Faith Leadership Fellowship.
+Funding was provided by the Bill & Melinda Gates Foundation and the Conrad N. Hilton Foundation.
 Sister Rosemary is a fellow in the inaugural cohort, and this discussion forms part of a series of exchanges with the sisters in that context.

 Let’s begin with where you're from, and how you became a sister?
 How did you end up doing the kinds of things you do?
 Your story has been written about in many places, but please give us a start.